qgis/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

    and |redo| :sup:`redo` tools in the :guilabel:`Advanced Digitizing` toolbar.

 |moderate| |FA| Correct Topological Features
 ----------------------------------------------------------------------

 Topology features can sometimes need to be updated.
-In our example, the ``landuse`` layer has some complex forest areas which have recently been joined to form one area:
+In our study area, an area has been turned into forest, so the ``landuse`` layer need an update.
+We will therefore expand and join some forest features in this
+area:

 .. figure:: img/zoom_to.png
    :align: center